 To maximize opportunities for mutual reinforcement across the Mission’s portfolio and ensure that USAID’s collective efforts are sufficient to achieve desired results, USAID assistance in Liberia is geographically focused in six highly-populated counties that surround the country’s key development corridors.
 These counties are: Bong, Grand Bassa, Lofa, Margibi, Montserrado, and Nimba.

-Since 2008, USAID has made consistent, intensive investments in three of these counties; Bong, Nimba and Lofa, and this will continue with the ACBSH activity.
+Since 2008, USAID has made consistent, intensive investments in health and WASH in three of these counties; Bong, Nimba and Lofa, and these will be the focus of the ACBSH activity with the exception of sub-grants described in sections below.
 The selection of Bong, Lofa, and Nimba counties for intensive health investments was based on careful review and consultation with MOHSW on health statuses, availability of resources, and other donor plans.
 Together these counties represent one-third of Liberia’s population and thus offer the greatest potential for influencing national statistics.
 Additionally, these are counties with potential for strong CHSWT leadership, and are home to existing and planned training institutions.
 Finally, these three counties were identified as those that hold the greatest promise to becoming model counties of prevention and health care practices, laying the groundwork for replication in other counties.

 While activities under ACBSH will primarily focus on investments in three of the six USAID priority counties, they are expected to have national and sub-national impact through technical assistance (TA) and support for systems strengthening at the central level, as well as the service delivery sub-awards that will be implemented in the USAID priority counties.